 Educational expenses are real and, therefore, can be approximated like buying a used or new car - $5,000 to $25,000 per year WITHOUT the benefit of a trade-in.

 Toward these expenses, students and parents are expected to contribute insofar as they are able from earnings and assets.
-There are standardized forms in use by college/university Financial Aid Officers which will indicate to that person and to the parents the total expected family contribution.
+Standardized forms used by college/university Financial Aid Officers will indicate to the student and to the parents the total Expected Family Contribution (EFC).
 Other than from possible assets (VA benefits, trust or annuity left by a relative, etc.), students are expected to contribute from yearly earnings.
 This amount is also determined by the college/university Financial Aid Officer.

 |Therefore:||Total Educational Expenses for an Academic Year|